Impact909/Itzamna-Chronicles/content/index.md

 ---
 title: The Itzamná Chronicles Wiki
+publish: true
 ---

 This is a test!
-If you can see this im not completely stupid
+If you can see this I'm not completely stupid